 ...will conform to appropriate Federal Geographic Data Committee, other national, and/or international standards.

 At a minimum, metadata will meet Federal Geographic Data Committee standards to document ... [data] lineage, positional and attribute accuracy, completeness, and consistency.

 As of 2012, USGS’ ambitious vision has not yet been fully realized.
 Insofar as it depends upon cooperation by many federal, state, and local government agencies, the vision may never be fully achieved.
 Still, elements of a National Map do exist, including national data themes, data access and dissemination technologies such as the Geospatial One Stop portal (GeoPortal) and the National Map Viewer, and the U.S. National Atlas.
 A new Center of Excellence for Geospatial Information Science (CEGIS) was established in 2006 under the USGS Geospatial Information Office to undertake the basic GIScience research needed to devise and implement advanced tools that will make the National Map more valuable to end users.
 The data themes included in the National Map are shown in the following table.

 The status of the effort as of fall, 2012 is detailed in this US Topo video:

 In the following sections of this chapter, we will describe in more detail about how Earth’s surfaces are derived and represented on maps.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about Topographic Maps.
+Registered Penn State students should return now take the self-assessment quiz about Topographic Maps.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.